 To manage default gateways:

 - In the Default Gateways window, select the virtual cloud network provided for your VM replicas through the hardware plan and click Edit.

-- In the Default Gateway window, specify the IP address of the default gateway that is used in your production site and subnet mask of the production network, and click OK.
+- [For IPv4 networks] In the IPv4 Default Gateway window, specify the IP address of the default gateway that is used in your production site and subnet mask of the production network, and click OK.

 - Select the Route traffic between these networks option if the SP subscribed you to a hardware plan with several networks available to your VM replicas and you want Veeam Backup & Replication to route traffic between these networks.
 This may be useful if your production site runs multiple interdependent VMs connected to several networks.

 - Click OK.